S. Hussain Zaidi: Career

-Movie & TV Adaptions
+Filmography

 The 2015 Kabir Khan film Phantom, starring Saif Ali Khan and Katrina Kaif, is an adaptation of Zaidi's book Mumbai Avengers; the screenplay was written in conjunction with the author.

-Farhan Akhtar and Ritesh Sidhwani of Excel Entertainment are making a web series titled Bambay meri jaan, an adaptation of Zaidi's book.
-The series will reportedly focus on Dawood Ibrahim's early life, as well as his gang members and other contemporary mob bosses.
+Farhan Akhtar and Ritesh Sidhwani of Excel Entertainment produced the web series Bambai Meri Jaan, an adaptation of Zaidi's book.
+The series focuses on Dawood Ibrahim's early life and the Mumbai underworld.

-Shah Rukh Khan's production house Red Chillies Entertainment released a Netflix film titled Class of '83, starring Bobby Deol and directed by Atul Sabharwal, based on Zaidi's book of the same name.
+Shah Rukh Khan's production house Red Chillies Entertainment released the Netflix film Class of '83, starring Bobby Deol and directed by Atul Sabharwal, based on Zaidi's book of the same name.

-Gangubai Kathiawadi is an Indian Hindi-language biographical crime film directed by Sanjay Leela Bhansali and produced by Bhansali Productions in conjunction with Jayantilal Gada's Pen India Ltd. The film is based on Zaidi's book Mafia Queens of Mumbai.
-The story revolves around Gangubai Kothewali, a brothel owner and matriarch.
+Gangubai Kathiawadi is a Hindi-language biographical crime film directed by Sanjay Leela Bhansali and produced by Bhansali Productions in conjunction with Jayantilal Gada's Pen India Ltd. The film is based on Zaidi's book Mafia Queens of Mumbai.

-London Confidential: The Chinese Conspiracy is an Indian Hindi-language spy thriller film which has been streaming on ZEE5 since September 2020.
-Directed by Kanwal Sethi and produced by Mohit Chhabra and Ajay Rai, it was written by Zaidi and stars Mouni Roy and Purab Kohli. the narrative revolves around a conspiracy to spread an infection.
+London Confidential: The Chinese Conspiracy is a Hindi-language spy thriller film streaming on ZEE5 since September 2020.
+Written by Zaidi and directed by Kanwal Sethi, it stars Mouni Roy and Purab Kohli.

-Zaidi mentored Jigna Vora who worked under him as a crime reporter.
-He even influenced her writing style and approach.
-Zaidi's influence is visible in Jigna's book Behind Bars in Byculla: My Days in Prison, which she wrote after her release from jail.
-She was arrested in connection with murder of journalist J Dey.
-Matchbox Pictures acquired the filming rights to journalist Jigna Vora's book Behind Bars in Byculla: My Days in Prison, co-published by Penguin Random House and Blue Salt.
+Zaidi mentored journalist Jigna Vora.
+The filming rights to her memoir Behind Bars in Byculla: My Days in Prison were acquired by Matchbox Pictures.